Barefoot Gen: Animation

 Barefoot Gen 2, set three years after the bombing, focuses on the survival of Gen and the orphans in Hiroshima.

 Initially released individually on dub-only VHS tape by Streamline Pictures and on dub-only DVD by Image Entertainment, Geneon offered bilingual versions of the film on DVD as a set.
-On December 26, 2017, Discotek Media released original English dub for the first movie.
-Japanese language with English subtitles for both movies.
+On December 26, 2017, Discotek Media released both movies on a single Blu-ray disc.
+This release once again presents the first movie in a bilingual format.
+The second movie is only presented in Japanese language with English subtitles, as is with the Geneon release.

 Television

 A two-episode TV drama was produced by Fuji Television in 2007.

 Theatre

 Several theatrical adaptations of Barefoot Gen have been produced in Japan.
 In July 1996, the first stage adaptation in English premiered at the Crucible Theatre in Sheffield; the production was a collaboration between the Crucible and Tokyo's Theatre Zenshinza.
 British theatre director Bryn Jones traveled to Japan in 1994 for Nakazawa's permission to adapt the series' first volume for the stage.
 Jones returned to Sheffield to prepare the production's research, design, and dramatization with the Crucible company, Tatsuo Suzuki, and Fusako Kurahara.
 Nakazawa traveled to the UK to attend final rehearsals, and gave post-show talks after the opening performances.
 The final manuscript was adapted and dramatized by Suzuki and Jones, and was translated by Kurahara.
 The production received a Japan Festival Award in 1997 for outstanding achievement in furthering the understanding of Japanese culture in the United Kingdom.